emilsw/ew/products/optimize/process.md

 Turning those insights into action.
 It will be a simple google docs spreadsheet that will feature:

  * Objectives (what we will be hoping to accomplish: lift in conversion rate and revenue..).
- * Round of a/b tests for the next 6 months (action to accomplish those goals).
+ * Round of a/b tests for the next 6 months.

 A simple game plan that I will be executing in order to grow your conversion rate and revenue.